onecommons/unfurl/docs/expressions.rst

   `token`             ``[ string, token, index]``
   =================== ========================================================

-.. _concat1:

 concat
 ^^^^^^

   The concat function is used to concatenate two or more string values.
-See `concat <https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html#_Toc454458585>`_.
+See :tosca_spec:`concat <_Toc454458585>`.

-.. _get_artifact1:

 get_artifact
 ^^^^^^^^^^^^